telefonicaid/fiware-orion/test/acceptance/behave/README.md

     configuration.json:                  initial configuration, before of execution
-    environment.py                       (generic environment) may define code to run before and after certain events during your testing properties.json.base:                reference file with parameters (properties) used in tests (after is copied to properties.json)
+    environment.py                       (generic environment) may define code to run before and after certain events during your testing properties.json.base:                reference file with parameters (properties) used in tests (after is copied to properties.json) properties.json:                     initially does not exists.
+This has parameters necessary to execute the tests (see properties.json.base)
     README.md:                           this file, a brief explication about this framework to test requirement.txt:                     external library, necessary install before to execute test (see Test execution section)